First Presbyterian Church of the City of Cape May

-On Sunday, July 5 we invite those who are able to park at the church lot and stroll directly down Decatur Street to the beach for a brief worship service at 9 am.
+On Sundays at 8:30am, we invite those who are able to park at the church lot and stroll directly down Decatur Street to the beach for a brief worship service.
 Our gratitude to the City of Cape May for granting us permission for these joyful gatherings.
 The service there will be socially distanced (please wear a mask!) and short, but very, very sweet.
 Bring your own beach chair if you like.
 There will be music, prayer, scripture, and a brief word.

-Beginning on Sunday, July 12 We plan to be back in our beautiful sanctuary at our regular times, 9 am (traditional) and 11 am (jazz).
+We will also host the sermon in our beautiful sanctuary at 11 am (jazz).
 Services will be no more than 30 minutes in length and we are taking all precautions to keep all participants safe.
 We ask that you please wear a mask while you are in or even just outside the building.
 We’ll be disinfecting and providing wipes and hand sanitizer, as well as socially distanced seating.